Battle of Plattsburgh: Prelude

-Macdonough had sent some of his gunboats to harass Prévost's advance, but he knew that his fleet was outgunned, particularly in long guns.
+Macdonough had sent some of his gunboats to harass Prevost's advance, but he knew that his fleet was outgunned, particularly in long guns.
 He therefore withdrew into Plattsburgh Bay, where the British would be forced to engage at close range, at which the American and British squadrons would be roughly even in numbers and weight of short-range carronades.
 He used the time before Downie arrived to drill his sailors, and make preparations to fight at anchor.
 The ships were anchored in line from north to south in the order Eagle, Saratoga, Ticonderoga and Preble.
 They all had both bow and stern anchors, with "springs" attached to the anchor cables to allow the ships to be slewed through a wide arc.
 Macdonough also laid out extra kedge anchors from the quarters of his flagship Saratoga, which would allow him to spin the ship completely around.
 The ten American gunboats were anchored in the intervals between the larger vessels.

 Although the British sloops and gunboats under Commander Pring were already on the Lake and at anchor near Chazy, and had set up a battery on Isle La Motte, Vermont, it took two days to tow the frigate Confiance up the Sorel River from Ile aux Noix, against both wind and current.
 Downie finally joined the squadron on 9 September.
 Carpenters and riggers were still at work on the frigate, and the incomplete crew was augmented by a company of the 39th Foot.
-To Prévost's fury, Downie was unable to attack on 10 September because the wind was unfavourable.
+To Prevost's fury, Downie was unable to attack on 10 September because the wind was unfavourable.
 During the night the wind shifted to the northeast, making an attack feasible.

-The British squadron sailed in the early hours of 11 September, and announced their presence to Prévost's army by "scaling" the guns i.e. firing them without shot to clear scale or rust from the barrels.
+The British squadron sailed in the early hours of 11 September and announced their presence to Prevost's army by "scaling" the guns, i.e., firing them without shot to clear scale or rust from the barrels.
 Shortly after dawn, Downie reconnoitred the American dispositions from a rowing boat, before ordering the British squadron to attack.
 Addressing his crew, he told them that the British Army would storm Plattsburgh as soon as the ships engaged, "and mind don't let us be behind".